jchan172/scratch-cms/Post-Setup.md

 	rvm use 2.0.0

-Compile assets locally.

-	bundle exec rake assets:precompile

-Add the assets and ensure that .gitignore file doesn't contain a line that says "public/assets or public/assets/*"

-	git add public/assets/

-Commit this change.

-	git commit -m "Added precompiled assets"

-Push to Heroku.

-	git push heroku master

 Run a database migration on Heroku

 	heroku run rake db:migrate

-If it completes, then you're set up to deploy on Heroku.
+If it completes successfully, then you've completed the initial Heroku set up.
 After this, all you have to do is develop, compile assets, and push to Heroku.
 These are the steps:

 	(edit, change, write code)
 	git add .